 Too much visual stimulation can negatively impact learning.
 Use colors that are calming but won’t put you to sleep.
 Yellows, Blues, and greens are great for pops of color that will give you a happy calming feeling.
 The key with color just like everything else is to keep it simple.

 Nobody wants the amusement park feeling every time they go into the homeschool room.
-You know that feeling?
-Your head is spinning from way to many sounds, colors, and lights.
+Do you know that feeling?
+Your head is spinning from way too many sounds, colors, and lights.
 No thanks!
 Just remember your kids have that same feeling.

 I can’t wait to share the rest of our changes (full room pics coming soon).
 Yay!